markjfisher/fujinet-config-ng/testing/bdd-testing/README.md

 ## How it works

-This project uses the [BDD6502](https://github.com/martinpiper/BDD6502) framework.
+As mentioned, this project uses, and builds on top of the [BDD6502](https://github.com/martinpiper/BDD6502) framework.

 ### Features